epstechtheatre/epstechtheatre.github.io/docs/pages/Lighting/Guides/Lighting_level_1.md

 Instead of typing the record command out again, you can use the {% include console_button.html content="Update" %} button.
 {% endcapture %}

 {% include tip.html content=use_update %}

+### Deleting Cues
+You will often find a cue becomes redundant or so wrong that it is easier to just restart, to delete a cue simply use this command:

+{% include console_command.html content="Delete, Cue, Number, Enter, Enter" noLegend=true noTip=true %}
+(`Number` represents the ID of the cue you want to delete.
+The second enter is to respond to the "Are you sure you want to delete that cue" prompt.)

 ### Playing Back Cues
 You will use 2 buttons here: Go and Stop / Back